VenithNET/Dragon-Linux/content/blog/2021/08/14-progress-report.md

   Initializing...

-Welcome to the Asahi Linux installer!
+Welcome to the Dragon Linux installer!

 This installer is in a pre-alpha state, and will only do basic bootloader set-up for you.
 It is only intended for developers